On High-Dimensional Change-Point Detection Based on Pairwise Distances: Analysis of stock price data

 \section{Analysis of stock price data}

 We analyse a stock price data set for further evaluation of the proposed methods.
-We collected daily stock prices for all S\&P (Standard \& Poor’s) 500 constituents from \href{https://finance.yahoo.com/}{Yahoo Finance} and considered the weekly closing prices starting from 5 January 2007 (week 0) to 1 January 2010 (week 156).
+We obtained daily stock prices for all S\&P (Standard \& Poor's) 500 constituents from \href{https://finance.yahoo.com/}{Yahoo Finance} and considered the weekly closing prices starting from 5 January 2007 (week 0) to 1 January 2010 (week 156).
 After excluding equities with missing data, we had 412 stocks observed over these 157 weeks.
-Following \cite{Hsu1977} and \cite{chen1997testing}, for each stock, we computed week-to-week returns as $R_{t}=({P_{t}}/{P_{t-1}})-1,$, where $P_t$ the closing stock price for week $t$ ($t=1,2,\ldots,156$).
-It is expected that any changes in the original stock prices should also be reflected in week-to-week returns.
-It is known that during this period, there was a global financial crisis.
+Following \cite{Hsu1977} and \cite{chen1997testing}, for each stock, we computed week-to-week returns as $R_{t}=({P_{t}}/{P_{t-1}})-1$, where $P_t$ is the closing stock price for week $t$ ($t=1,2,\ldots,156$).
+Changes in the original stock prices are expected to be reflected in week-to-week returns.
+During this period, there was a global financial crisis.
 Widespread defaults on subprime mortgages endangered banks, resulting in unpredictable volatility in global equity markets.
 The resulting chaos triggered sharp changes in stock prices of various companies.
-We use our proposed methods to detect these change-points and compare them with the results obtained by other competing methods.
+We use our proposed methods as well as other competing methods to detect these change-points.